-• Candidates may use a calculator in an examination unless prohibited by the awarding body's specification.
-Where the use of a calculator is allowed, candidates are responsible for making sure that their calculators meet the awarding bodies' regulations.

-• The instructions set out in this section apply to all examinations unless stated otherwise in an awarding body's specification.

-Calculators must be: of a size suitable for use on the desk; either battery or solar powered; free of lids, cases and covers which have printed instructions or formulas.
-The candidate is responsible for the following: the calculator's power supply; the calculator's working condition; clearing anything stored in the calculator.
-Calculators must not: be designed or adapted to offer any of these facilities: - &gt; language translators; &gt; symbolic algebra manipulation; &gt; symbolic differentiation or integration; &gt; communication with other machines or the internet; be borrowed from another candidate during an examination for any reason; have retrievable information stored in them - this includes: &gt; databanks; &gt; dictionaries; &gt; mathematical formulas; &gt; text. --- --

-• Where access is permitted to a calculator for part of an examination, it is acceptable for candidates to place their calculators on the floor under their desks in sight of the invigilator(s) for the non-calculator portion of the examination.
+- Candidates may use a calculator in an examination unless prohibited by the awarding body's specification.
+Where the use of a calculator is allowed, candidates are responsible for making sure that their calculators meet the awarding bodies' regulations. - The instructions set out in this section apply to all examinations unless stated otherwise in an awarding body's specification. - During an examination a calculator must not be able to offer any of these facilities: a. language translators; b. symbolic algebra manipulation; c. symbolic differentiation or integration; d. communication with other machines or the internet. - During an examination a calculator must not give access to pre-stored information.
+This includes a. databanks, such as the periodic table (with the exception of scientific constants); b. dictionaries; c. mathematical formulae; d. text. - Some calculators have an 'exam mode'.
+This is acceptable in examinations where the exam mode is activated and the exam mode results in the calculator becoming compliant with the above requirements. - Where access is permitted to a calculator for part of an examination, it is acceptable for candidates to place their calculators on the floor under their desks in sight of the invigilator(s) for the non-calculator portion of the examination.